hazelops/ize/README.md

 ##### 2. BASH:

-Autocompletion script depends on the ‘bash-completion’ package.
+Autocompletion script depends on the `bash-completion` package.

 If it is not installed already, you can install it via your OS’s package manager.